micahpearlman/MonkVG/README.md

 Projects using MonkVG include:

-- MonkSWF: A flash swf parser and renderer. https://github.com/micahpearlman/MonkSWF
 - MonkSVG: A SVG parser and renderer.  https://github.com/micahpearlman/MonkSVG
+- CCSVG: A SVG renderer for Cocos2D. https://github.com/lukelutman/CCSVG

+## Whats New

+- (1/22/2012) Now supports OpenGL ES 1.1 *AND* 2.0

 ## Installation

-Not even versioned yet for download.
 Use git to clone:

 <tt>$ git clone git@github.com:micahpearlman/MonkVG.git</tt>

 There are currently iOS and OSX XCode 4 projects as well as contributed Android projects (thanks Paul Holden)and Windows project (thanks Vincent Richomme).

-TODO: standard *nix Makefiles.

-## Extensions

-MonkVG was originally created for games, so speed has usually been prefered over quality or full OpenVG compliance.
-To improve speed there have been MonkVG specific extensions.
-See "vgext.h" for some of the details.

 ## What is implemented